Unboxed-Software/solana-course/content/getting-started.md

 - Significantly faster - most transactions complete in a second or two.

-- Has massively reduced costs - transaction fees (referred to as 'gas fees' in older networks) are typically $0.000025 (yes, far less than one penny) regardless of the value of what's being transferred.
+- Massively cheaper - transaction fees (referred to as 'gas fees' in older networks) are typically $0.000025 (yes, far less than one penny) regardless of the value of what's being transferred.

-- Highly decentralised, having one of the highest Nakamoto coefficient (decentraliation score) of any proof-of-stake network.
+- Highly decentralized, having one of the highest Nakamoto coefficient (decentralization score) of any proof-of-stake network.

 Many of the common use cases on Solana are only possible on Solana, due to the high costs and slow transation times of older blockchains.